 6. BabyBjorn Miracle Carrier, 6+ months // Not gonna lie, I miss the sling days, but around 6 months, she started to get too wiggly and Jeff wanted in on the kangaroo action.
 He even wore her in the Bjorn while snowshoeing, and I gave it a whirl in The Cotswolds.

 No one else looks as thrilled as I was, but that’s just mum life sometimes.

 7. Sandqvist Stig Leather-Trimmed Backpack in Purple, and the Skip Hop Pronto changing mat, 0+ // We originally bought a messenger-style diaper bag, and I hated it.
 A backpack is so much easier to carry if I’m also carrying her.
 Plus, I can wear it down the aisle of a plane or train, rather than hold it in front of me, or worse, have it on my shoulder hitting people in the face who are probably already sick of us.
 Pro tip: the laptop pocket running down the back is perfect for spare nappies & wipes.

 How do you do it?
 Not in a “leaning in” way, but like, physically… how do you carry all this nonsense and a baby?

-Getting to and then navigating the airport with all of this stuff is definitely the worst part of every trip and it’s taken some time to figure out our system.
+Getting to and then navigating the airport with all of this stuff is definitely the worst part of every trip.
+It’s taken some time to figure out our system.
 If you have or hire a car, then that cuts out our first step, which is getting from the front door of our flat to Paddington for the Heathrow Express.

-Because we have that extra step, we have to narrow our luggage down to what the two of us can carry, and that is a feat for the ages.
+Because we have that extra step, we have to narrow our luggage down to what the two of us can carry on foot.
+That is a feat for the ages.
 Here’s what we’re usually able to manage: